MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 3. Given that you were late to class, what is the probability you parked in Lot 18?^[1. $870/1000 = 0.87$; 2. $190/1000 = 0.19$; 3. $120/130 = 0.923$]</div>\EndKnitrBlock{guidedpractice}

-Carefully read how each of the probabilities is described in the Guided Practice---note the subtle difference between "the probability of being late to class, _given_ that you parked Lot 18" ($120/800 = 0.15$) and "the probability of parking Lot 18, given that you were late to class" ($120/130 = 0.923$).
+Carefully read how each of the probabilities is described in the Guided Practice---note the subtle difference between "the probability of being late to class, _given_ that you parked in Lot 18" ($120/800 = 0.15$) and "the probability of parking in Lot 18, given that you were late to class" ($120/130 = 0.923$).
 When we are given extra information, this is called a **conditional probability**, and the denominator in the probability calculation is a row total (e.g., 800) or column total (e.g., 130) rather than the overall total in the hypothetical two-way table.

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">In the previous Guided Practice, which of the probabilities are conditional probabilities? which are unconditional?^[Probabilities in (1) and (2) are unconditional; the probability asked for in (3) is conditional.]</div>\EndKnitrBlock{guidedpractice}